drone/jkl/README.md

 Notable similarities between jkl and Jekyll:

 * Directory structure
-* Use of Front-End YAML matter in Pages and Posts
+* Use of YAML front matter in Pages and Posts
 * Availability of `site`, `content`, `page` and `posts` variables in templates
 * Copies all static files into destination directory

 Notable differences between jkl and Jekyll:

 * Uses [Go templates](http://www.golang.org/pkg/text/template)
-* Only supports Front-End YAML matter in markup files
+* Only supports YAML front matter in markup files
 * Only processes pages and posts with .html, .markdown or .md extension
 * No plugin support